Call Us Today at: 503-850-3055

 Have you ever noticed movies where a scene flashes back to an actor’s younger version?
 Before 2017, they used a lookalike—a real person playing a role—but that world is gone now.
-Digital deepfakes do the job of voice and image restoration, and Hollywood’s executives are not the only ones reaping the benefits.
+Digital deepfakes now handle voice and image restoration, and Hollywood’s executives aren’t the only ones reaping the benefits.
+In today’s digital landscape, it’s crucial to secure your business from deepfakes as this technology increasingly enters the corporate realm.

 Still, suppose you aren’t in the business of making video content.
-In that case, there are many valid reasons why you should protect your business from deepfake technology.
+In that case, there are many valid reasons why you should secure your business from deepfakes.
 It’s in the corporate realm now, whether that’s synthetic characters to replace expensive commercial actors in your advertising agency or a company leader’s bio you don’t want to keep reshooting.

 If you’d like to protect your business interests from nefarious players, read more about the harmful side of deepfake technology below.